Breast reconstruction using an implant

 If you’re concerned about having breast implants, it’s important to discuss this with your surgeon before your surgery.
 They’ll be able to tell you what type of implants you’ll have and who makes them.

 Implants and mammograms

 Implants can make mammograms (breast x-rays) more difficult to read.
-If you’ve had a mastectomy you won’t need to have mammograms of the reconstructed breast, so this doesn’t usually matter.
-However, if you have an implant put in after a lumpectomy you should continue to have mammograms of the reconstructed breast.
+If you have had a mastectomy, you won’t need to have mammograms of the reconstructed breast, but you may have an implant put into your other breast to balance the look of your breasts.
+Alternatively, you may have an implant put in after breast-conserving surgery (when not all of the breast is removed).
+In this case, you should continue to have mammograms of the reconstructed breast.

-You’ll need to tell the person doing the mammogram (usually a radiographer) that you have an implant so that they can use the most appropriate screening method for you.
+You will need to tell the person doing the mammogram (usually a radiographer) that you have an implant.
+This is so they can use the most appropriate screening method for you.